[Curated by a Musical Instrument Specialist] Bass Recommended Classic and High-End Brands from the Manufacturer!

 2-1.
 Fender: The Origin and Pinnacle of Electric Bass

 Fender is an undisputed icon that created the Precision Bass (1951) and Jazz Bass (1960), defining the shape of the modern electric Bass.For intermediate and advanced players, the true appeal of Fender lies in the high-end models from the “Fender Custom Shop” and the original vintage instruments manufactured in the 1960s and 1970s.
 Custom Shop products are handcrafted by skilled master builders using carefully selected wood and feature hand-wound pickups that faithfully reproduce the manufacturing methods of the era.The ultra-thin nitrocellulose lacquer finish, which looks well-played-in, not only enhances the guitar’s visual appeal but also maximizes the natural resonance of the wood.
-Furthermore, authentic vintage Fenders, having been dried to the extreme over more than half a century, boast an overwhelming response.
+Furthermore, genuine vintage Fenders, having been dried to the extreme over more than half a century, boast an overwhelming response.

 Fender Bass Specialist